d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 </template>
 ```

 Great!
-The hardest part is finished now (wasn't that tricky right?) and probably this solution already fit's for a majority.
+The hardest part is now done (wasn't that tricky right?) and probably this solution already fit's for the majority.
-But two things I want to describe in advance as they may be relevant for you:
+However there are two things I would like to describe in advance, as they may be relevant for you:

 1. How to make the navigation easily extensible
 2. How to implement child menu items

 ### Make the navigation extensible

-Let's assume we have an extensible app where we will outsource some pages and it's child route configurations and make them includable in our app.
+Let's assume we have an extensible app where we outsource some pages and its child route configurations and make them includable in our app.
-This could be for example relevent when adding complete menus and pages just for specific users with approriate permissions.
+This could for example be relevent when adding complete menus and pages for specific users with appropriate permissions.

-Therefore we want to make our route configuration extensible, so that we can pass additional routes and child routes linked with their components to our router.
+Therefore we want to make our route configuration extensible, so we can pass additional routes and child routes linked with their components to our router.

-To do so, we simply wrap the exported route into a function that accepts a list of route configurations as a Rest parameter.
+To do this, we simply wrap the exported route into a function that accepts a list of route configurations as a Rest parameter.

 ```ts
 /* ... */